Making History Since 1972

 Billie Y. Clark, Co-Founder of Clark Gardens

-Billie Y. Clark, 78, passed away Friday, September 7, 2012, at the House of Hope in Wichita Falls, Texas.
+Billie Y. Clark, 78, passed away Friday, September 7, 2012, at the House of Hope in Wichita Falls, Texas from Alzheimer's Disease.